bhishanpdl/Project_House_Price_Prediction/README.md

 and doing feature engineering.

-Here, we have `date` as date feature, we can create `yr_sales` feature using this feature and then create another featrue age of house using `yr_sales` and `yr_built`.
+Here, we have `date` as date feature, we can create `yr_sales` feature using this feature and then create another feature age of house using `yr_sales` and `yr_built`.
 I also noted that some of the houses have negative age of -1, this means some houses are sold before they were even built.

-I also crated a new feature `age_after_renovation` using `yr_sales` and `yr_renovated` featrues.
+I also crated a new feature `age_after_renovation` using `yr_sales` and `yr_renovated` features.

 Some of the features are categorical features.
 I checked the unique numbers of all the categorical features and found that `zipcode` has 70 unique classes.
-Encoding `zipcode` to 70 features may give the overfitted result and I created only ten encoded featrues taking top10 zipcode corrosponding to the most expensive houses.
+Encoding `zipcode` to 70 features may give the overfitted result and I created only ten encoded features taking top10 zipcode corrosponding to the most expensive houses.
 Note that it is one of the possible options and we could have chosen other number of classes and used another method of selection of top features such as most frequent zipcodes or something else.